 WP4: Translational studies to link vaccine elicited immune responses in humans to protection from Ebola in vaccinated non-human primates (NHP).

 The objective of this WP is to carry out translational studies to link vaccine elicited immune responses in humans to protection from Ebola in vaccinated non-human primates.

 The primary objective of the data management and integration work package is to load EBOVAC2 data to the INFOCENTRE (joint Ebola+ program data collection platform) and conduct statistical analysis on the data available.
 This WP will be carried out in compliance with the consortium Information Governance Model and project agreement.

 WP6: Communication and Capacity Building

 The objectives of this WP are to develop and implement a communication plan involving all relevant stakeholders and beneficiaries of EBOVAC2.
-In addition, best practices and procedures for performing clinical trials will be developed and medical and non-medical laboratory staff will be trained on prime boost vaccine management.
+In addition, best practices and procedures for performing clinical trials will be developed and medical and non-medical laboratory staff will be trained on heterologous 2-dose prophylactic vaccine management.

 Leader: Inserm Transfert

-- Data to demonstrate the safety, immunogenicity and, potentially, the efficacy of the prime-boost vaccine regimen in prevent Ebola virus disease
+- Data to demonstrate the safety, immunogenicity and, potentially, the efficacy of the heterologous 2-dose prophylactic vaccine regimen in prevent Ebola virus disease

 - Reduced disease burden: if proved effective the vaccine will also potentially contribute to preventing future epidemics, saving lives and reducing suffering and damage to health systems and wider society in affected countries